jdjakub/phd-thesis/appendix-all-dims.md

 \begin{table}
 \centering
-\caption[Dark dimensions summary]{Summary of where Dark lies on some of the dimensions.}
+\caption[Dark dimensions summary.]{Summary of where Dark lies on some of the dimensions.}
 \begin{tabular}{ >{\raggedleft\arraybackslash}p{3.6cm} p{5.6cm}}
 \hline
 Dimension \cluster{(CLUSTER)} & Summary \\